mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 Let's look at Chromosome 4 and let's set the scale of each track to be the same (0-60) so we can get a clearer view of the data.

+If you recall, we anticipated CA/HJ_LAP_C4Y to have more CENP-A than PDNC4_test.
+At CEN4, the position and abundance of CENP-A look similar between these two samples.
+E2_12m_scD4 actually looks to have more CENP-A reads piled up at CEN4, but remember that we scaled the other two samples down to match with scD4.
+Normalizing is not perfect.

+If we look at NeoCEN4, we see that PDNC4_test has a strong 3 peaks CENP-A signal, with CENP-A/HJURP overexpression in CA/HJ_LAP_C4Y having a destabilizing effect on NeoCEN4.
+Interestingly, E2_12m_scD4 also has low CENP-A that is spreading from the 3 peaks position.

 We can compare CENP-A position/abundance and see how it changes, but how can we tell if the changes are significant?
 We do that by calling $$\textnormal{\color{violet}peaks}$$.

 There are two different modules we will use to call $$\textnormal{\color{violet}peaks}$$.
 One is ```MACS2``` and the other is ```SEACR```. ```MACS2``` is a $$\textnormal{\color{violet}peak}$$ caller suitable for $$\textnormal{\color{aqua}ChIP-seq}$$ but ```SEACR``` is designed for calling $$\textnormal{\color{aqua}CUT}$$ & $$\textnormal{\color{aqua}RUN}$$ $$\textnormal{\color{violet}peaks}$$.